phoubia/vexillon/README.md

 The least you could do to help us with this project is to donate or design a ui stylesheet.
 To do this head over to the source folder and find the stylesheet.qss file.
 Qss is similar to Css but it's made for a python ui library.
 Under the readme.md in the folder you'll find additional information about the stylesheet.

-We made a lot of commits earlier due to a mistake.
-Instead of previewing changes, we clicked commit directly to see the effect on even the smallest adjustments.
-This caused issues with tracking the progress of the repository.
-To make important changes more noticeable, we will ensure that the commit names are more recognizable.